mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/12/04/day-319/">December 04, 2017</a></small></div>
 <p><strong>The Russia investigation is "wearing" on the White House and "everyone thinks they're being recorded."</strong> Michael Flynn's plea is the closest that Robert Mueller's probe into Russian meddling and collusion has come to the Oval Office.
-It was a dramatic step for an investigation that has infuriated Trump since its creation.
-Flynn spent countless hours briefing the businessman-turned-politician during the 2016 campaign and was Trump's top national security aide.
 Flynn's plea deal includes an agreement that he could avoid a potential lengthy jail term in part by "participating in covert law enforcement activities." (<a href="https://www.cnn.com/2017/12/01/politics/president-donald-trump-white-house-russia-fallout/index.html">CNN</a> / <a href="https://www.politico.com/story/2017/12/04/white-house-paranoid-trump-277761">Politico</a>)</p>